isomerpages/mindef-sg101/_history/singapores-first/post-independence-currency-notes.md

 More than a piece of paper or plastic, the different faces of our currency each has its own story.

-Today, find out more about the Orchid Series, #SingaporesFirst post-independence currency notes.
+Today, find out more about the **Orchid Series**, #SingaporesFirst post-independence currency notes.

 [![Alt text for image on Isomer site](/images/post-independence-currency.png)](https://www.facebook.com/ConnexionSG/posts/5860328127342437)